Autotopagnosia: Treatment

 As autotopagnosia arises from neurological and irreversible damage, options regarding symptom reversal or control are limited.
 As of April 2010, there are no known specific treatments for autotopagnosia.

 No medications or pharmaceutical remedies have been approved by the U.S. Food and Drug Administration to treat or cure autotopagnosia.
 There have been cases in which extensive rehabilitation has been beneficial following restitution, repetitive training to correct the impaired function, and compensation of other skills to make up for the deficit.
 Rehabilitation is not a definitive treatment and only shows signs of slight improvement in a small percentage of autotopagnosia patients.
-The condition of the disease can be monitored with continued neurological examination and using a CT scan to note the progression of the parietal lesion.